 I'm sorry for that last sentence.
 What a clunker.
 But I'm going to leave it be: You Can't to survive your own fans.
-But at such enormous distances, fans are rendered baffoonish as well as mute, our hearts won't operate quite right, we're ready to positively bust with stuff to tell you, we feel the import of all those subjects the lame interviewers always overlook.
+But at such enormous distances, fans are rendered baffoonish as well as mute, our hearts won't operate quite right, we're ready to positively bust with stuff to tell you, we feel the import of all those subjects the dingdong interviewers always overlook.
+We can't make you lasagna.